Language variants – why your translation should be localised

 In order to conduct business effectively, it is important to address individuals appropriately.
 Doing business with people from different countries and cultures can hugely grow your business and profit.
 However, you should make an informed decision about the right language variant with the help of your translation service provider.
 Hopefully, this will be us!
 This will ensure your translation demonstrates to potential clients how important they are to you.

-If you have any queries regarding language variants comment below, or if you would like advice on localisation please email us at firstname.lastname@example.org or call us on 01252 733 999 to discuss your translation project requirements.
+If you have any queries regarding language variants or would like advice on localisation, please email us at email@example.com or call on 01252 730014 to discuss your translation project requirements.